arivan-amin/Clean-Architecture-Microservices/CONTRIBUTING.md

-# Contributing to Healthcare Clean Microservices
+# Contributing to Spring Clean Microservices

-Thank you for considering contributing to Healthcare Clean Microservices We're excited to collaborate with the open-source community to improve this project.
+Thank you for considering contributing, We're excited to collaborate with the open-source community to improve this project.
 Below are some guidelines to help you get started.

 ## Table of Contents